SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 ![Click](./images/setup33.png)

-Once the subscription is completed you'll find additional Role Collections for Enterprise Messaging available in your subaccount.
+Once the subscription is completed you'll find additional Role Collections for Event Mesh available in your subaccount.

 3. Assign newly created role collections to your users